 Canada’s industrial sector, like most, relies on relationships defined by a company’s capacity to deliver on their promises.
-Growth-minded players in this field understand the value thought-leadership content can have in building rapport, enhancing trust, and converting prospects into clients.
+Growth-minded players in this field understand the value thought-leadership content can have in building rapport, enhancing trust, and converting prospects into clients all while growing the brand community.

 A recent 2019 Edelman-LinkedIn B2B Thought Leadership Impact Study surveyed 1,200 business decision-makers, content creators, and salespeople to understand how each group valued thought leadership as a useful tool for their business.
 One key discovery was a major disconnect between how brands value thought leadership content and how useful it is in growing both brand awareness and engagement.